apache/cloudstack-documentation/source/adminguide/templates/_convert_hyperv.rst

    -  Format.
 VHD

-The template will be created, and you can create instances from it.
+The Template will be created, and you can create instances from it.